Trump Backs Package Of Changes To Criminal Justice System As Lame-Duck Session Begins

 Jared Kushner, Trump's son-in-law and a top adviser, has been a driving force in the White House pushing for changes to the criminal justice system.

-Kushner, who's father served time in federal prison, spearheaded the White House effort to get legislation passed on the issue.
+Kushner, whose father served time in federal prison, spearheaded the White House effort to get legislation passed on the issue.

 The criminal justice effort also got a boost with the departure of former Attorney General Jeff Sessions, an adamant opponent of changing existing rules and principles governing sentencing.